celery/celery/docs/configuration.rst

 * options

     Additional keyword arguments to pass to the mongodb connection constructor.
-See the :mod:`pymongo` docs to see a list of arguments supported.
+See the :pypi:`pymongo` docs to see a list of arguments supported.

 .. _example-mongodb-result-config: